NotsoEP/GLaDos/README.md

   -d '{"query":"current president of France"}
 ```

-In the Extended OpenAI/Groq function YAML, use value_template this way because that is what worked in your stack:\
+In the Extended OpenAI/Groq function YAML, use value_template this way because that is what workes for some reason:\
 value_template: "{{ value_json | to_json }}"\
 Add this to the GLaDOS prompt so it does not read tool junk aloud:\
 Never speak tool names, function names, JSON, YAML, raw tool output, error codes, stack traces, or failed tool calls aloud.\